Giving you the ability to manage your water needs.

-Information on when you may require a licence or permit, types of licences and the licensing process can be found at the Department of Water and Environmental Regulation’s Frequently Asked Questions.
+Information on when you may require a licence or permit, types of licences and the licensing process can be found at water licensing.
 Refer to Exemptions for information on the activities that don't require licensing.

 No, you are still able to submit a paper licence application or planning advice request.
 You can download and print a licence application form or for planning advice requests you can contact the Department of Water and Environmental Regulation’s regional offices.

 New fees applicable to the mining and public water supply sectors are now in effect.
-Information on the new water licensing fees can be found in the Department of Water and Environmental Regulation’s water licensing fees Frequently Asked Questions.
+Information can be found in the Department of Water and Environmental Regulation’s water licensing fees.